venoajie/my-ai-assistant/docs/orchestrating_projects.md

 -   Performing a multi-stage refactoring that involves design, implementation, and testing.
 -   Executing a complex audit that requires multiple specialists.

-For simpler, single-focus tasks like "refactor this one file," the standard [Two-Stage Workflow](./getting_started.md) is more appropriate.

-## The Core Concepts
+## The Core Concepts: PMO-as-Code

-This workflow revolves around two key components:
+This workflow revolves around a structured "Project Management Office as Code" system located in the `.ai_pmo/` directory at your project's root.

 1.  **The Orchestrator (`pmo-1`):** The `core/pmo-1` persona acts as the project manager.
-It does not write code or perform analysis itself.
+It does not write code itself.
 Its sole job is to maintain the project's state and tell you, the user, which specialist to call next and with what instructions.
+2.  **The Portfolio Dashboard (`PROGRAM_STATE.md`):** This is the master file providing a high-level view of all active and planned projects.
-2.  **The State File (`PROJECT_STATE.md`):** This file is the single source of truth for the entire project.
-It contains the project goal, the plan, the dependency chain of tasks, and the current status.
-The `pmo-1` persona reads and writes to this file to track progress.
+3.  **The Project Charter (`projects/*.md`):** Each project gets its own detailed charter file.
+This is the single source of truth for a specific project's goal, plan, dependency chain, and current status.

 You, the user, act as the bridge, executing the commands given by the `pmo-1` and feeding the results back to it.